 Educational training for prospective emergency medical technicians (EMTs) is available at a number of schools around Virginia's capital city.
 This article covers the coursework and internship opportunities at three of these colleges, which are all within an hour's drive of downtown Richmond.
 Get additional details about the schools in the table of statistics, and discover additional training options at a couple of other institutions in the area.

 - In addition to an EMT certificate program, John Tyler Community College (JTCC) consistently offers special cultural and educational events on campus.
-The school is situated roughly 16 miles from Richmond's downtown area.
+The school is situated 14 miles from Richmond's downtown area.

 Find schools that offer these popular programs